presquepartout/portfolio-InfoRetrieval/README.md

-# portfolio-InfoRetrieval
+# Data Acquisition and Storage, Information Retrieval
-examples of data acquisition and storage work
+Here are examples of work I've done in this area:
+* API queries: twitter, Apache Jira, wikipedia
+* Data storage to S3 and mongolab.com